yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Completes the 2nd phase of the governance transfer.
+Completes the 2nd phase of the governance transfer.

 *Throws if the caller is not the pending caller.
 Emits a `NewGovernance` event.*